CloudReactor/cloudreactor-aws-setup-wizard/README.md

 ### Using Docker

 Docker is the recommended way to run the wizard, since it removes the need to install dependencies.

 To start, if you haven't already, install Docker Compose on Linux, or Docker Desktop on macOS or Windows.

-Once installed, run Docker.
-Clone this repo.
+Once installed, run the Docker daemon.

+Next, create a directory somewhere that the wizard can use to save your settings, between runs.
+For example,

+    mkdir -p saved_state

+Finally run the image:

+    docker run --rm -it -v $PWD/saved_state:/usr/app/saved_state cloudreactor/aws-setup-wizard

+which will use the saved_state subdirectory of the current directory to save settings.

+### Without Docker (native execution)

+First install native python 3.9.x or above.
+Then clone this repo.
 In a terminal window, navigate to the repo.
 Then:

+    pip install -r requirements.txt
+    python src/wizard.py

+## Development

+To run possibly modified source code in development

 **On Linux or macOS, run:**